 Reboot your machine and you may install and run the latest version of TotalFinder.

-Once TotalFinder is installed and you have run it for the first time (so it has a chance to install its plugin component), then you may turn SIP back on.
+Once TotalFinder is installed and you have run it for the first time (so it has a chance to install its system component), then you may turn SIP back on.

 To do this, reboot and hold

 Command+R until the Apple logo appears once more.
 Go to Utilities->Terminal and type

 csrutil enable and press return.
 Reboot, and you are done.